josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 At a basic level, Svelte is extremely similar to React, Vue, and other front-end frameworks; they're, component-based, state-driven JavaScript frameworks.
 (Or libraries, if you want to split that particular hair.)
 They all allow you to nest components, pass props, and handle events.
 All three (and more) are fully capable of doing the same jobs.

+#### Build vs. Browser

+The _main_ difference between Svelte and the others is that Svelte moves as much work as it can to the _build_ step, when the code is compiled, rather than running client-side.
+That's why Svelte has been referred to as "a framework without the framework."

+<Callout>To make a site using a framework, you need to load and run that framework in the browser.
+Not so with Svelte.</Callout>

+To elaborate: Vue and React both run _in_ the browser.
+They're frameworks that you can load like any other external script (e.g., jQuery) and then use to execute whatever code you write.
+(You'll probably use a build tool to reduce their bundle size to a certain point, but to some extent at least, you're shipping the framework.)

+To make a site using a framework, you need to load and run that framework in the browser.
+Not so with Svelte.

+With Svelte, by the time you get to the browser, the framework itself has been removed by the compiler.
+Svelte ships only the tiniest bit of runtime; all your framework code has been transformed into minimal vanilla JavaScript before a user ever sees it.

+<SideNote>This approach means there's a certain size tipping point where building with frameworks is actually <em>more</em> effecient.
+However, <a href="https://github.com/halfnelson/svelte-it-will-scale/blob/master/README.md" rel="external">your app is very unlikely to hit that scale</a>.</SideNote>

+#### Authoring Components

 Maybe the most contrived way to demonstrate a front-end framework's style and capabilities is a button component that counts how many times it's been clicked, and updates accordingly.
 It's the "hello world" of component examples.

 **Here's a demo** (_click the button_):